edoardozanelli/edoardozanelli.github.io/_pages/projects.md

 ---
 <div class="projects">

-WORKING PAPERS
+<p>WORKING PAPERS

-- Bootstrapping Stochastic Time-Varying Coefficient Models.
+<p>- Bootstrapping Stochastic Time-Varying Coefficient Models.

-Abstract:
+<p>Abstract:

-- Parameters on the Boundary in Predictive Regression (with <a href="https://giuseppecavaliere.wixsite.com/giuseppe">Giuseppe Cavaliere</a> and <a href="https://www.unibo.it/sitoweb/i.georgiev">Iliyan Georgiev</a>).
+<p>- Parameters on the Boundary in Predictive Regression (with <a href="https://giuseppecavaliere.wixsite.com/giuseppe">Giuseppe Cavaliere</a> and <a href="https://www.unibo.it/sitoweb/i.georgiev">Iliyan Georgiev</a>).

-Abstract:
+<p>Abstract:

-PAPERS IN PROGRESS
+<p>PAPERS IN PROGRESS

-- Bootstrap Inference for Regression Discontinuity Designs (with <a href="https://giuseppecavaliere.wixsite.com/giuseppe">Giuseppe Cavaliere</a>, <a href="https://silvia-goncalves.research.mcgill.ca/">Sílvia Gonçalves</a>  & and <a href="https://sites.google.com/view/mortennielsen">Morten Ørregaard Nielsen</a>).
+<p>- Bootstrap Inference for Regression Discontinuity Designs (with <a href="https://giuseppecavaliere.wixsite.com/giuseppe">Giuseppe Cavaliere</a>, <a href="https://silvia-goncalves.research.mcgill.ca/">Sílvia Gonçalves</a>  & and <a href="https://sites.google.com/view/mortennielsen">Morten Ørregaard Nielsen</a>).

-- Bootstrapping Exogeneity Tests in Linear Models with Possibly Weak Instruments (with <a href="https://sites.google.com/site/prosperdovonon/home">Prosper Dovonon</a>  and <a href="https://sites.google.com/site/gospodinovfed/nikolay-gospodinov-cv-and-research-contributions">Nikolay Gospodinov</a>).
+<p>- Bootstrapping Exogeneity Tests in Linear Models with Possibly Weak Instruments (with <a href="https://sites.google.com/site/prosperdovonon/home">Prosper Dovonon</a>  and <a href="https://sites.google.com/site/gospodinovfed/nikolay-gospodinov-cv-and-research-contributions">Nikolay Gospodinov</a>).

-- When did the Phillips Curve Become Flat?
+<p>- When did the Phillips Curve Become Flat?
 A time-varying estimate of structural parameters (with <a href="https://sites.google.com/view/antoniomarsi/home">Antonio Marsi</a>).